ashdavies/talks/2019-07-03-navigation-and-the-single-activity/android-navigation-component.md

 ## FragmentFactory
 ### androidx.fragment:fragment:1.1.0-beta01

-^ As ov 1.1.0 you can set a FragmentFactory on any FragmentManager
+^ As of 1.1.0 you can set a FragmentFactory on any FragmentManager

 ^ Control how new Fragment instances are instantiated